chemmedia/knowledgeworker-embedded-asset-api/README.md

 });
 ```

+<a id="design"></a>
+##Design/UI
+To use native looking Knowledgeworker Create UI elements in your rich content packages [knowledgeworker-embedded-asset-api-ui](https://github.com/chemmedia/knowledgeworker-embedded-asset-api-ui) is integrated by default in knowledgeworker-embedded-asset-api.
+See docs there on how to use it.

 ## Deprecation
-Version 1 of knowledgeworker-embedded-asset-api is now deprecated, but will be supported until end of 2021.
+Version 1 of knowledgeworker-embedded-asset-api is now deprecated, but will be supported until end of 2022.

 ## Versioning